Operculum (gastropod): As a gemstone or decorative object

 The operculum of certain species of Turbinidae is sometimes used as a very inexpensive organic "gemstone" in rings, bracelets, amulets etc. These opercula are commonly known as "cats eye" (or more recently "Shiva's eye").

-The turban snail Turbo petholatus is the species whose operculum is most widely used, although the operculum of other species of Turbo are sometimes used.
-The operculum is almost always given a solid setting, because it has one unattractive flat and corneous side where it was attached to the animal, and one roughly hemispherical glossy side, which, in the case of T. petholatus has a dark green area.
+The turban snail Turbo petholatus is the species whose operculum is most renowned, although other Turbo species are also used.
+The operculum has two sides of differing appearance.
+Either side or both may be displayed as jewelry or ornament.
+The internal side is flat and white, with a spiral suture line, while the external side is hemispherical, glossy, and variously colored and patterned.
+In the case of T. petholatus there is a prominent dark 'eye' and sometimes a greenish area.

 Opercula are often used in Northwest Coast art of North America, as detailing in masks, panels and paddles.
 These objects are used to represent the teeth in masks, and are used as a decorative element in many of the objects which play an important part in the art and culture of Northwest Coast peoples, including dishes for food, bentwood boxes, and rattles.

 Friedrich Ratzel in The History of Mankind reported in 1896 that, in Oceania, chains and girdles composed of the coloured opercula of certain shells were considered valuable ornaments.